 11. Islamic Law, Social Justice and Injustices: The Case for Islamic Welfare Systems

 12. Countering corruption to promote social justice in the Global Fund to Fight AIDS, Tuberculosis and Malaria: The Case of Uganda

 MONICA TWESIIME KIRYA AND SHARIFAH SEKALALA

 13. ‘In My Own Village’: Chronotopes, Governmentality and the Changing Regulation of Traditional Medicine in Kenya

 Sam Adelman is a Reader in the Law School at the University of Warwick.
 He was a student leader and was exiled during the struggle against apartheid in South Africa.
 His recent publications cover issues including climate change, climate justice, international environmental law, human rights, geoengineering, development and sustainable development.
 He has degrees from Wits University, Harvard University and the University of Warwick.
-He is a Research Associate at Nelson Mandela University and North-West University in South Africa and has been a visiting professor in Ethiopia, Malawi, Kenya, Zimbabwe and South Africa and has been a visiting fellow at the University of Rosario in Colombia.
+He is a Research Associate at Nelson Mandela University and North-West University in South Africa and has been a visiting Professor in Ethiopia, Malawi, Kenya, Zimbabwe and South Africa and a visiting Fellow at the University of Rosario in Colombia.
 He has been involved in the founding of the global Law and Development Research Network (https://lawdev.org).